adammilward/PHPTask/WEATHER_API_README.md

   Returns all available cities.
   This could be used to populate a search box.
 - ### ```weather/cities/match/{nameString}```
-  will return cities matching the value "nameString".
+  Will return cities matching the value "nameString".
-  This could be used to provide a shortlist of cities ie. for a search box.
+  This could be used to provide a shortlist of cities IE. for a search box.
 - ### ```weather/city/lat/{latitude}/lon/{longitude}```
-  Returns the city closest to the coordinates provided in Degrees.
+  Returns the city closest to the coordinates provided in degrees.

 ### Step 2 - request forecast by city ID
 - ### ```weather/forecast/cityId/{id}```